The-Scripters-Guild/ForgeWiki/knowledge/scripting/bugs/spawn-mode-object-node-in-on-level-brain-doesn-t-work-if-map-loaded-with-a-forge-mode.md

 ---
 description: >-
-  Having a script in an on-level Mode Brain that uses the `Spawn Mode Object` node to clone an on-level object will not clone any object if the map is played in a custom game loaded with a Forge Mode.
+  Having a script in an on-level Mode Brain that uses the Spawn Mode Object node to clone an on-level object will not clone any object if the map is played in a custom game loaded with a Forge Mode.
 ---

 # Spawn Mode Object Node In On-Level Brain Doesn't Work If Map Loaded With a Forge Mode

 A bug has been identified where scripts in an on-level `Mode Brain` that utilize the [Spawn Mode Object](../../../scripting/nodes/game-mode/spawn-mode-object.md) node fail to clone any object if the map is played via a custom game loaded with a Forge Mode.
-This specifically occurs when using modes like Minigame variants constructed from empty Mode Brains.
+This even occurs when using Forge Modes constructed from just empty Mode Brains.

 ## Scripting Behavior and Observed Issues